sho-ohata-ischool/2017-spring-main/assignment/a0/cloud/README.md

 That's a lot to type every time, so you might want to make a [shell alias](https://www.digitalocean.com/community/tutorials/an-introduction-to-useful-bash-aliases-and-functions) for it.
 Port 8888 is the default for Jupyter, and we'll be using port 6006 to access some monitoring interfaces for TensorFlow.

-* If you're successfully logged in, start a Jupyter notebook server with `jupyter notebook`.
-You should see a message like "The Jupyter Notebook is running at: http://localhost:8888":
+* If you're successfully logged in, start a Jupyter notebook server **on your remote instance** with `jupyter notebook`.
+You should see a message like "`The Jupyter Notebook is running at: http://localhost:8888`":
 ![Notebook Server Console](screenshots/nbserver.png "Notebook Server Console")

-* Open a browser and go to http://localhost:8888.
+* Open a browser on your laptop and go to [http://localhost:8888](http://localhost:8888).
 You should see the Jupyter notebook home:
 ![Notebook Client](screenshots/nbserver-client.png "Notebook Client")

-You might want to use `tmux` (or `screen`) to keep the notebook server running, even if you get disconnected or want to leave something running while you close your terminal.
-On your instance, run:
+You might want to use `tmux` (or `screen`) to keep the notebook server running, even if you get disconnected or want to leave something running while you close your terminal. **On your instance**, run:
 ````
 tmux new-session -s notebook
 # should see a new terminal prompt